LucFrachon/autonomous_car_behavioral_cloning/README.md

 `network_large.py`: The code implementing the model architecture and training parameters

-`import_data.py`: Functions generating image batches for training and validation and apply pre-processing and data augmentation;
+`import_data.py`: Functions and generators producting image batches for training and validation and applying pre-processing and data augmentation;

 `model.h5`: The final, trained model

 `drive.py`: Code used to drive the car in autonomous mode.
-Uses some flags to define target speed, steering multiplicative factor and throttle input maultiplicative factor.
+Uses some flags to define target speed, steering multiplicative factor and throttle input multiplicative factor.

 `video.py`: Code to generate videos from recorded screen shots